dblock/code.dblock.org/_posts/2011/2011-05-04-grape-api-authentication-w-devise.markdown

 end
 {% endhighlight %}

 How does a user obtain such a token with OAuth2?
-We’ll need two routes.
+We'll need two routes.

 {% highlight ruby %}
 match '/oauth2/authorize'    => 'oauth#authorize',    :via => [:get, :post]